miniboxing/miniboxing.github.io/arrays.md

        val array = new Array[T](len)
 {% endhighlight %}

-This can be fixed by letting the scala runtime have access to type informations about `T` using a `ClassTag` :
+This could be addressed by letting the scala runtime have access to type informations about `T` using a `ClassTag` from scala.reflect :

 {% highlight scala %}
 scala> import scala.reflect._